WebWithAman/card-collapsing-hover-effect/README.md

 # card-collapsing-hover-effect
-This is a awesome card collapse hover effect created using HTML and CSS.
+This is an awesome card collapse hover effect created using HTML and CSS.